The Path of Destiny

 Locating one of the staircases that spanned every floor, Justin rushed toward it and he and the others hurriedly clambered to the ground floor.
 Seeing smoke pouring in from at least two of the doors, they raced toward the opposite side of the room.

-As they ran past, Snowcrystal couldn't help but glance at the chairs, pillows and sofas they used to sit at while listening to one of the trainers read from a book; the places where many humans and pokémon came to relax.
-She felt another pang of remorse for the place that had brought so many pokémon and their trainers happiness, and only hoped that at least this part of it could be saved, and the majority of the books recovered.
+As they ran past, Snowcrystal couldn't help but glance at the chairs, pillows and sofas they used to sit at while listening to one of the trainers read from a book, the places where many humans and pokémon came to relax.
+She felt another pang of remorse for the place that had brought so many pokémon and their trainers happiness, and only hoped that at least this part of the library could be saved, and the majority of the books recovered.
 She then thought of the ghost pokémon, worrying about them before remembering that they could easily phase through walls if they needed a quick escape.
 As she reached the doorway, she took one more look at the vast room, wondering if it would be the last time she saw it.

 The group spilled into the next hallway, Damian pointing out a turn that led into another wide room adorned with many windows.
 The trainer immediately ran to one and started fumbling with the latch, but Scytheclaw merely smashed the one next to it with his claw and leaped outside, the others following suit.